clausundercover/AssignmentCleaningData/README.md

   train/X_train.txt
   train/y_train.txt
   train/subject_train.txt

+It then aggregates the two data sets' rows and  columns to produce a single dataset.
+It replaces the activity numbers by activity names to produce the dataset called "alldata" It then summarizes the alldata dataset by columns, producing means, in the dataset called "means"

 The description of the files and the data within is contained in the README.txt file in the UCI HAR Dataset folder.